Spradhan22/bertand_paradox/README.md

 ### Prerequisites:

-- `Python 3` installed on your system.
+- `Python 3` should be installed on your system.
 - Required Python packages: `matplotlib`, `numpy`.

 ### Running the Code: